gitlabhq/gitlabhq/README.md

 * [Support subscription](http://www.gitlab.com/subscription/) connect you to the knowledge of GitLab experts that will resolve your issues and answer your questions.

-* [Consultancy](http://www.gitlab.com/consultancy/) allows you hire GitLab exports for installations, upgrades and customizations.
+* [Consultancy](http://www.gitlab.com/consultancy/) allows you hire GitLab experts for installations, upgrades and customizations.

 * [Contributing guide](https://github.com/gitlabhq/gitlabhq/blob/master/CONTRIBUTING.md) describes how to submit pull requests and issues.
 Pull requests and issues not in line with the guidelines in this document will be closed.